carpentries-incubator/pangenomics/_episodes/03-annotation-with-Prokka.md

 ~~~
 {: .output}

-We encourage you to explore each output.
+We encourage to explore each output.
 The following table describes the contents of each output file:

 | Extension | Description |
 | --------- | ----------- |